 - Elite athlete hand and wrist injuries

-We have a separate congenital hand, brachial plexus, and amputee clinics.
+We have separate congenital hand, brachial plexus, and reconstructive center for lost limbs (RCLL) clinics.

 Fellows will actively participate in the daily management of patients in the OR and clinic environment.
 The fellows will be involved in near-peer education of the residents from Carolinas Medical Center who will be doing their hand surgery rotations.
 Because of the large volume of attending physicians, both residents and fellows will have a one-on-one experience with a staff member each month; therefore, there is no competition between residents and fellows for elective cases.
 Residents and fellows will overlap in the Myers Park Clinic and on call at Carolinas Medical Center.
 Call averages 1 in 5 nights from home.

 From a didactic standpoint, there are daily dedicated teaching sessions including cadaveric dissections, journal clubs, faculty lectures, one-on-one mentorship time, and microsurgical animal lab training.

 One-half day per week is set aside for clinical and/or laboratory research including combined projects with the attendings and independent research.
 The fellows are expected to complete one original research project with the goal of publication in a peer-reviewed journal.
 The OrthoCarolina Research Institute, a 501(c)(3) research organization with 16 full-time staff, provides fellows with the knowledge, skills, and ability to successfully fulfill the research requirements of their curriculum program.